Dirk Bertels

 • moral code based on this interpretation

-...so in that light, religion can be seen as the force in you that tries to understand the relationship between you and all else in the universe on a scientific level and a philosophical level.
+In this context, religion can be seen as the force in you that tries to understand the relationship between you and all else in the universe.

 Spirituality